SRL-G/SuggestionApp/README.md

 - Post new Suggestions for admin approval
 - Vote on posted suggestions

-The Web Application uses .NET 6, Blazor & MongoDB.
+The Web Application uses .NET 6, Blazor Server, MongoDB and Azure Active Directory B2C.